-The estimated fair value and carrying value of the \$125.0 million aggregate principal amount of the Notes was \$118.5 million and \$125.0 million, respectively, as of September 30, 2013.
+The estimated fair value of the \$125.0 million aggregate principal amount of the Notes was \$126.4 million as of March 31, 2014.
 The Company estimated the fair value of the Notes by using a quoted market rate in an inactive market, which is classified as a Level 2 input.
+The carrying value of the Notes is \$74.6 million due to the bifurcation of the conversion feature of the Notes as described more fully in Note 7, "Borrowings."